 This is no way to foster inner peace.

-A lifelong process, forgiveness doesn’t mean we have to forget what has happened to us, but we instead can rise above it.
+A lifelong process, forgiveness doesn’t mean we have to forget what happened to us, but we can rise above it.

 We have the power to release ourselves from pain and suffering.

-Instead of looking for instant results and relief, accept that forgiveness is like a dull ache that will fade over time; a scar that you will learn to live with.
+Instead of looking for instant results and relief, accept that forgiveness is like a dull ache that will fade over time, a scar you will learn to live with.

 You might also like these spiritual quotes about inner peace and love.